Naples: Literature and philosophy

 Naples is one of the leading centres of Italian literature.
 The history of the Neapolitan language was deeply entwined with that of the Tuscan dialect, which then became the current Italian language.
 The first written testimonies of the Italian language are the Placiti Cassinensi legal documents, dated 960 A.D., preserved in the Monte Cassino Abbey, which are, in fact, evidence of a language spoken in a southern dialect.
-The Tuscan poet Boccaccio lived for many years at the court of King Robert the Wise and his successor Joanna of Naples, using Naples as a setting for a number of his later novels.
+The Tuscan poet Giovanni Boccaccio lived for many years at the court of King Robert the Wise and his successor Joanna of Naples, using Naples as a setting for a number of his later novels.
 His works contain some words that are taken from Neapolitan instead of the corresponding Italian, e.g. "testo" (neap.: "testa"), which in Naples indicates a large terracotta jar used to cultivate shrubs and little trees.
 King Alfonso V of Aragon stated in 1442 that the Neapolitan language was to be used instead of Latin in official documents.